Important notice: Shop orders placed on or after December 20th will be processed in the New Year. Thank you for your understanding.

 Creating the Torrent Walk Path

 Torrent Walk was designed and engineered by Thomas Payne.
-Payne was also responsible for engineering the stone sea wall across the Glaslyn river at Porthmadog, known locally as ‘Y Cob’.
+Payne was also responsible for engineering the stone sea wall across the Afon Glaslyn river at Porthmadog, known locally as ‘Y Cob’.
 The original intention of the Torrent Walk was to extend the gardens of the nearby mansion, Plas Caerynwch.
 Baron Richards of Caerynwch commissioned the work during the 1800s.

 Plas Caerynwch Botanist